 General Terms and Conditions ScheerSanders Advocaten

 1.1.
-ScheerSanders is a partnership under Dutch civil law, hereinafter referred to as: the partnership.
-The partnership is domiciled in The Hague.
+ScheerSanders is a partnership under Dutch civil law, hereinafter referred to as: the firm.
+The firm is domiciled in The Hague.

 1.2.
-In these terms and conditions, “client” is to be understood as the person(s) who has/have entered into a professional services agreement with a lawyer who is associated with the partnership.
+In these terms and conditions, “client” is to be understood as the person(s) who has/have entered into a professional services agreement with a lawyer who is associated with the firm.

 2.1.
-These general terms and conditions are applicable to all assignments accepted by the partnership, unless otherwise agreed in writing.
+These general terms and conditions are applicable to all assignments accepted by the firm, unless otherwise agreed in writing.

 2.2.
-Each assignment entered into with a lawyer who is associated with ScheerSanders shall be deemed given to the partnership.
+Each assignment entered into with a lawyer who is associated with ScheerSanders shall be deemed given to the firm.

 2.3.
 All assignments are governed by Sections 7:400 up to and including 7:413 Dutch Civil Code, except for Section 7:404 and Section 7:407, Paragraph 2.